estnzhrn/academic-website/content/authors/admin/_index.md

 ---

 I am a Doctoral candidate at the University of Bremen.
 My primary research fields are behavioral economics and the economics of digitization.
 I am specifically interested in exploring the economic implications of digital transformation, with a focus on platforms, regulation, and welfare.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

+In January 2024, I am going to start a position as Postdoctoral Researcher at the Department of Digital Economy at ZEW.